 By eating decaying matter, hermit crabs recycle nutrients to enrich the soil and feed plants.
 Removing carcasses from the environment also keeps the area healthy.

-Hermit crabs help control dead matter in their local environment, so they play a critical role in the ecosystem.
-Aside from breaking down rotting matter, hermit crabs eat algae and prevent it from running wild by out-competing other plants.
-These crustaceans have an important place in the ecosystem, and we simply can’t do without them.
+Hermit crabs control dead matter in their local environment, so they play a critical role in the ecosystem.
+Aside from breaking down rotting matter, hermit crabs eat algae and prevent it from running wild.

 Are Hermit Crabs Scavengers?

-Hermit crabs, by nature of being scavengers, will eat whatever they can find.
-Rich sources of protein are preferred by any omnivorous animal.
-If you set a piece of fruit and a piece of meat in front of a hermit crab, it will almost always pick the meat first.
-With that said, if there isn’t much to choose from, hermit crabs are not overly fussy.
-The crustaceans have been observed to eat:
+If you place a piece of fruit and meat in front of hermit crabs, they’ll almost always pick the meat.
+That said, if there isn’t much to choose from, hermit crabs aren’t overly fussy eaters.